veichta/DeepSE-WF/README.md

 docker run -it deepse
 ```

-In order to recreate the plots, run the following command:
+If you are using docker and want to recreat the plots, run the following command:

 ```
 docker run -p 8888:8888 -v $(pwd)/plots:/home/jovyan/ jupyter/scipy-notebook